 - In the 1989 film version, Bruce Wayne tries to tell Vicki Vale that he's Batman, but he's interrupted by the arrival of the Joker.
 He even mouths it twice, "I'm Batman.
 I'm Batman."

 - Years later, in Batman Forever, he tries to announce it to the entire circus tent full of people, to stop Two-Face from releasing his massive bomb, but nobody hears him over the screams of the panicked crowd.

-- In the 1978 Superman movie, Clark Kent starts to tell Lois Lane that he's Superman, but loses his nerve at the last minute.
+- In the 1978 Superman: The Movie, Clark Kent starts to tell Lois Lane that he's Superman, but loses his nerve at the last minute.

 - Occurred several times on 3rd Rock from the Sun with the Solomons admitting they were aliens, though of course it never carried any consequences past the episode in question.